Isla Fisher: 2014–present: Various roles and writing

 In Visions (2015), an independent horror film, Fisher starred as a pregnant woman who begins to experience supernatural manifestations after moving to a vineyard with her husband.
 Distributed for a limited release in most international markets, Visions was released for VOD in North America, and in its review for the film, Spanish newspaper Reforma wrote: "Predictable and boring, even Isla Fisher, who is usually pretty good, delivers a very boring performance."
-2016 saw Fisher star in two action comedy films Grimsby and Keeping Up with the Joneses.
+2016 saw Fisher appear in two action comedy films Grimsby and Keeping Up with the Joneses.
 She collaborated for the first time with husband Sacha Baron Cohen in the British film Grimsby, playing the handler of the best MI6 agent, and in Keeping Up with the Joneses, she starred as one half of a suburban couple who begin to suspect their new neighbours are secret agents.
 Both films were budgeted at over US$35 million, but only made less than US$30 million at the box office.